-The questionnaire was divided into five sections, (1) the profile of the respondent, (2) tourist's opinion about their experience in consuming the traditional food, (3) tourist satisfaction toward the culinary experience, (4) tourist satisfaction toward the destinations, (5) tourist behavioral intention toward the traditional food and the destination.
-Moreover, the culinary experience quality measurements were adapted from Björk and Kauppinen-Räisänen (2014); Hendijani et al. (2013); Wijaya et al. (2016), which consist of three factors: food, social, and place.
-The culinary experience satisfaction was measured by tourist's overall satisfaction toward food, social interaction, and quality of place, which were adapted from Kivela and Crotts (2006); and the destination experience satisfaction was translated into four factors, namely attraction, public and private facilities, human resources, and price, which were adapted from Wang (2016).
+The questionnaire was divided into five sections, (1) the profile of the respondent, (2) tourist's opinion about their experience in consuming the traditional food, (3) tourist satisfaction towards the culinary experience, (4) tourist satisfaction towards the destinations, (5) tourist behavioral intention towards the traditional food and the destination.
+Moreover, the culinary experience quality measurements were adapted from Björk and Kauppinen-Räisänen (2014); Hend 4 ni et al. (2013); Wijaya et al. (2016), which consist of three factors: food, social, and place.
+The culinary experience satisfaction was measured by tourist's overall satisfaction towards food, social interaction, and quality of place, which were adapted from Kivela and Crotts (2004) and the destination experience satisfaction was translated into four factors, namely attraction, public and private facilities, human resources, and price, which were adapted from Wang (2016).
 Finally, the indicator of behavioral intention was adapted from Karim and Chi (2010) and Rajaratnam et al. (2015), which is measured by two sub-variables: revisit intention and recommendation intention.
-Measurements were made based on respondents' approval level using the seven Likert scale method, with anchors "strongly disagree" as 1 to 'strongly agree as 7.
-The indicators were tested on 30 respondents and analyzed using Pearson Correlation and alpha Cronbach to confirm their validity and reliability.
+Measurements were made based on respondents' approval level using the seven Likert scale method, with anchors 'strongly disagree' as 1 to 'strongly agree as 7.
+The indicators were tested on 30 respondents and analyzed using Pearson Correlation and alpha Cronbach to confirm their 3 lidity and reliability.
 The results show that all the indicators are valid and reliable.
 Finally, Partial Least Square path analysis was used to examine the research model.